-Take the queue snaking out the door as your cue that Shanghai Street have some of the most beautiful bao going around.
-Fried pork bao and crispy chicken and prawn buns are on hand for those seeking a crunchy deep fried kick.
-Steamed snacks await if you want a warming meal with a pillowy texture, and vegetarians have plenty of un-bao-lievable options too!
+Take the queues snaking out the door as a sign that Shanghai Street (on Bourke and in Chinatown) is the real deal.
+Fried pork mini buns and fried chicken and prawn dumplings are on hand for the hungry.
+Steamed snacks await if you want a warming meal with a pillowy texture, and vegetarians have some un-bao-lievable options too!

 Tim Ho Wan

 The original Tim Ho Wan is a hole-in-the-wall eatery in Hong Kong, created by dumpling master Mak Kwai Pui in 2009.
-Melbourne’s version shares the same menu as its Hong Kong predecessor, but not its Michelin star.
-That’s not to say that the dumplings here aren’t worth queueing up for (and you probably will).
-Opt for the global phenomenon that is the pork buns – they’re baked, not steamed, and dusted in sugar.
+Melbourne’s version shares the same menu as the northern HQ, but not its Michelin star.
+That’s not to say the dumplings here aren’t worth queuing up for (and you will probably have to).
+Opt for the global phenomenon that is the barbecue pork bun – it’s baked, not steamed, and slightly sweet.

-We all know that everything handmade tastes better, so do these dumplings at Mr Kwok.
-Although the place is now operated by his daughter, you can see through the window that Mr Kwok is often in the kitchen making these delicious dumplings from scratch.
+We all know that everything handmade tastes better, like the dumplings at Mr Kwok.
+It’s now operated by his daughter, but you can still see Mr Kwok himself in the kitchen making them from scratch.